We are rejoicing that heaven has welcomed home Al Sanders, faithful servant of Christ for his 94 years.

 From the beginning, integrity was a hallmark of the agency—named for 2 Corinthians 5:20.
 Al’s commitment to pay every media bill, whether or not the client had yet paid the agency, created a deep trust and respect in relationships within the “industry” of Christian radio.

-Though he’d be quick demure, Al is a gifted Bible teacher whose study—and special brand of humor—is always evident in each message whether that’s in Ambassador staff devotions or from the pulpit of a church.
-His inspiration is evident in a book he authored some years ago—I’m Trying to Number My Days But I Keep Losing Count”—if you haven’t read it, let us know and we’ll send you a copy!
+Al was ever creative, humorous, generous, attentive, compassionate, and always unswerving in his spiritual commitment.
+Though he’d be quick to deflect such a compliment, he was a gifted Bible teacher whose study—and special brand of humor—was always evident in each message whether for Ambassador staff devotions or from the pulpit.
+In later years he was a regular teacher of the “Closer Walk” group at Fullerton Evangelical Free Church, a richly rewarding experience for both Al and Margaret.
+His inspiration is evident in a book he authored some years ago—I’m Trying to Number My Days But I Keep Losing Count.

 The significance of all that, however, is superseded by his unending dedication as husband to Margaret for 73 years, as dad to Peggy, Sharon and Jim, as grandfather to Heather, Jimmy, Katie, Ben, Kristine and Kim, and as great-grandfather to Rachel and Josiah, Abby, Emmy and Stephen.